Joseph Levenson Prize – Pre-1900 and Post-1900

 - Works in all disciplines and in all periods of Chinese history are eligible, but anthologies, edited works, and pamphlets will not be considered.

-- A copy of each entry, clearly labeled “Joseph Levenson Prize,” must be sent to each member of the appropriate committee.
+- Upon receipt of a completed nomination form, publishers will be provided with addresses for prize committee members.
+A copy of each entry, clearly labeled “Joseph Levenson Prize,” must be sent to each member of the appropriate committee.

 Amy McNair (Chair)